"An ambitious, dynamic researcher, committed to all aspects of academic life"

 My name is Csaba Sz., I come from Romania, from Odorheiu Secuiesc, the heart of Transylvania, where I finished my schooling.
 I did my bachelor's degree in two languages at the Sapienta EMTE in Cluj-Napoca, and my master's degree at the Babes-Bólya University in Cluj-Napoca.
 After that I worked as a legal adviser for two years.

-I was informed about the CEA program by a professor I met during my undergraduate studies, and he encouraged me to apply.
-As a result of this encouragement and the attraction to academic research work, there was no doubt that I would like to take up the opportunity.
+I was informed about the CEA UM programme by a professor I had met during my undergraduate studies, who encouraged me to apply.
+As a result of this encouragement and my interest in academic research, there was no doubt that I wanted to take advantage of this opportunity.

 How was the application process?